lijozech-12/GitTutorial/README.md

 1. Open a folder in Visual Studio code.
 2. Open the terminal.
-3. Write the Command **_git clone https://github.com/lijozech-12/GitTutorial.git_**
+3. Write the Command **git clone _link that got from git clone_**

-    https://github.com/lijozech-12/GitTutorial.git is the link to this repository.
-Change it According to your needs

 ## Changeing the file

-1. With the help of Visual Studio Code make changes in the folder.
+1. With the help of Visual Studio Code make changes in the folder like adding a new file or changes in existing file.

+## git status

+This command is used to check the Status of different file in the repo.
+Status like modified, Untracked, newfile etc....
+After changeing file use **git status** command.

-##
+## Untracked files

+Untracked files are the new files.That means git doesn't know about this file.
+So we need to tell git. **A new file is here buddy :)**

+1. Use **git add _filename/foldername_** To track specific file/folder.

+    To practice this I added a **index.html** file and Test folder to this repo

+2. You can also use **git add .** To track all the files &amp; folders.